A team of journalists clashes with the Catholic church in Spotlight, the true story of a city that kept quiet about child abuse.

 “If it takes a village to raise a child, it takes a village to abuse one.”

-He means that it takes immense collusion to hide child abuse.
-It requires adults all across a city, community or society to look away or keep quiet.
+He means that it takes collusion to hide child abuse.
+Across city, community and society, the only thing adults need to do is look away or keep quiet.

 So many people know what’s going on in Boston.
 Some, like the victims and their families, are intimidated into staying silent.
 Others work to maintain the culture of fear and secrecy, including: